 Teaching students to make ethical decisions for themselves is central to Antioch College’s mission.
 In our judgment, it is far more responsible and ethical to be open with our students and other community members about what they are eating and where it originates.
 It is a question of education ultimately, and if more educational institutions in Ohio and across the world adopted similar approaches, the environmental health consequences could only be beneficial.

 Every meal prepared and served at Antioch College is an education, and our Farm is a living laboratory for seeking out ways to sustain our community in harmony with the land.
 Read these FAQs to learn more about our Farm and the sheep on our campus.

 The Office of the President received a very concerning death threat over the phone.

 Staff in the President’s office forwarded the message to Public Safety, who notified Yellow Springs Police.
 Public Safety and local police, at the College’s request, have increased patrols around campus.

 The safety of our students, faculty, and staff is our chief concern.
-The unrelenting aggression against the College—spearheaded by Dr. David Nibert, a professor at another area university—has resulted in a threat that we must take very seriously.
+The unrelenting aggression against the College—spearheaded by Mr. David Nibert, employed at another area university—has resulted in a threat that we must take very seriously.

 UPDATE: October 7, 2019

-The continued campaign led by Dr. Nibert has resulted in two more very concerning death threats directed to the College President.
+The continued campaign led by Mr. Nibert has resulted in two more very concerning death threats directed to the College President.
 Authorities have once again been alerted to the threats.

 As a private institution, we have a right to control who has access to our campus and College-owned properties, especially those who, through their presence and actions, make our campus community feel unsafe.